Investigation of non-Hermitian Hamiltonians in the Heisenberg picture: Introduction

 \section{Introduction}

 It is well known that the operators of physical observables are required to be (Dirac) Hermitian in order to have real eigenvalues in quantum mechanics.
 However, the Hermiticity can be relaxed to be $\eta$-pseudo Hermiticity or $PT$ symmetry in non-Hermitian quantum mechanics, where $\eta$ is a linear Hermitian or an anti-linear anti-Hermitian operator, and $P$ and $T$ stand for the parity and the time-reversal operators, respectively.
-Being traced back to the work by Dirac~\cite{Dirac} and Pauli~\cite{Pauli}, the non-Hermitian quantum theories have been developed~\cite{BenderAli} quickly in recent decades.
+In the early 1940s, Dirac~\cite{Dirac} and Pauli~\cite{Pauli} introduced a non-Hermitian Hamiltonian and an $\eta$-dependent indefinite metric in the Hilbert space in order to deal with some divergence problems related to the unitarity of time evolution (conservation of probability).
+Then, Lee and Wick~\cite{LW} applied in the late 1960s non-Hermitian Hamiltonians to quantum electrodynamics for keeping unitarity of the $S$-matrix.
+Later, many other authors revealed~\cite{BFMC} in different areas of research that a non-Hermitian Hamiltonian could have real eigenvalues under specific conditions.
+Till 1998 Bender and Boettcher~\cite{BBR} constructed a special class of non-Hermitian Hamiltonians and studied the relationship between the $PT$ symmetry and real eigenvalues.
+Since then, a large amount of work has been done, mainly on the $PT$-symmetric Quantum Mechanics~\cite{Bender} and $\eta$-pseudo-Hermitian Quantum Mechanics~\cite{Ali}.

-Normally, a non-Hermitian Hamiltonian is analyzed in terms of Schr\"odinger equations in the pseudo-Hermitian and the $PT$-symmetric quantum theories~\cite{BenderAli}.
-Because of the non-Hermiticity of Hamiltonians, new concepts are introduced, such as indefinite and positive definite metrics, biorthonormal bases, and modified inner products, etc. Such an analysis has been demonstrated in detail in the review articles~\cite{BenderAli} for various non-Hermitian quantum systems.
+Normally, a non-Hermitian Hamiltonian is analyzed in terms of Schr\"odinger equations in the $\eta$-pseudo-Hermitian and the $PT$-symmetric quantum theories.
+Because of the non-Hermiticity of Hamiltonians, new concepts are introduced, such as indefinite and positive definite metrics, biorthonormal bases, and modified inner products, etc. Such an analysis has been demonstrated in detail in the review articles~\cite{Bender,Ali} for various non-Hermitian quantum systems.